Calvary Mater Newcastle

 The staff at Calvary Mater Newcastle invite you to attend the Head and Neck Cancer Support Group.

-The second hour will then provide an opportunity for you to talk to other people with similar experiences.
+The second hour of the support group will then provide an opportunity for you to talk to other people with similar experiences.

 Please remember if you have a partner, friend or relative who would like to come they are most welcome.